-Sheila Clarke, Vice-Chair and CHSO (Catholic Health Sponsors of Ontario) designate
+Amy Sicoli, CHSO (Catholic Health Sponsors of Ontario) Designate

 Pierre Noel, President and CEO

-Born and raised in Pembroke, Pierre assumed the position of President and CEO of the Pembroke Regional Hospital in the fall of 2006.
-Before assuming this role, Pierre was the President and CEO of the Wellington Health Care Alliance.
-Prior to this, Pierre held a number of senior positions in both the public and private health care sectors.
-Pierre is currently the chair of the board of directors of the Ontario Hospital Association and the past-chair of the Catholic Health Association of Ontario.
+Born and raised in Pembroke, Pierre assumed the position of President and CEO of the Pembroke Regional Hospital in the fall of 2006 following 20 years of progressive leadership roles in public and private health care services across the province.
+He and his family are delighted to be living and working in his home town.
+Since January of 2018, he has concurrently held the position of President and CEO of the Mattawa Hospital and Algonquin Nursing Home.
+Just prior to assuming his role at PRH, Pierre was the President and CEO of the Wellington Health Care Alliance, operating three hospitals in three neighbouring communities through a single management team.
+Pierre has provided extensive leadership in health care at the provincial level having served as Chair of both the Ontario Hospital Association and the Catholic Health Association of Ontario.
+He currently sits on the Board of The Change Foundation.
 He has a Bachelor of Commerce from Carleton University and a Master in Health Administration from the University of Ottawa.

 Dr. Tom Hurley, Chief of Staff

-Dr. Tom Hurley is serving his fifth year as Chief of Emergency Medicine at the Pembroke Regional Hospital and is now a member of the Board in his new role as Chief of Staff.
+Dr. Tom Hurley is a member of the Board in his role as Chief of Staff.
 After completing his MD (University of Western Ontario, 1995), Dr. Hurley’s initial work was as a Flight Surgeon with the Canadian Armed Forces.
 This included such unique experiences as working with the Disaster Assistance Response Team and providing front-line healthcare during the NATO mission in Kosovo.
 After leaving the military, he pursued additional training in Emergency Medicine at Queen’s University.
 When not occupied by medicine, Dr. Hurley enjoys his most important job as a father of five children.

 Diana Gagne, PRH Auxiliary President